-2015-2016 PRE-REQUISITE SUMMER READING Honors English III
+2020-2021 PRE-REQUISITE SUMMER READING Honors English III Due First Day of English Class

-This year for Honors English III, you will read an excerpt about mythology and archetypes, a novel, and an essay.
+This year for Honors English III, you will read an excerpt about archetypes, a novel, and an essay.
 With each work there is an associated assignment to complete.
 Two of these works are short, but they will require a close, thoughtful initial reading followed by (at least) re-readings of selected passages throughout.
 As you read, keep in mind my expectation that you will be spending significantly more time and thought per page assigned than you are most likely used to doing.

 There is one book you will need for these assignments: East of Eden by John Steinbeck.
 Please obtain your own copy; purchasing your own copy will allow you to mark in the margins of the text, which will be helpful as you read and, later on, when you are reviewing and writing about the work.
-The other two works-"Mythological and Archetypal Approaches" and "Paradox and Dream"-are included at the end of this assignment.
+The other two works-"Archetypes in Literature" and "Paradox and Dream"-are included at the end of this assignment.

-Please read "Mythological and Archetypal Approaches" first; this excerpt explains what an archetype is and lists examples commonly found in literature.
-You will apply this knowledge as you read East of Eden and complete the eight reading passage entries.
+Please read "Archetypes in Literature" first; this explains what an archetype is and lists examples commonly found in literature.
+You will apply this knowledge as you read East of Eden and complete the four reading passage entries.
 After you have read East of Eden, read "Paradox and Dream" and complete the attached questions.
-These assignments should be complete and ready to turn in on the first day of school.
+These assignments should be complete and ready to turn in on the first day of English class.

 All work (aside from the reading journal) must be according to MLA guidelines: typed, double-spaced, and in 12-point Garamond font (which uses 27% less ink than Times New Roman-let's be as green as possible).
 All assignments can be submitted through Google Drive.
 Share your documents with shanson@haywood.k12.nc.us and tjudy@haywood.k12.nc.us.
 We prefer you use your school email account.